-All recommendations of the SPC shall be in writing to the Dean.
+All recommendations of the SPC shall be in writing to the Dean, or Dean's designee.
 The OSA will notify the students in cases of probation.
-The Dean will notify students of the status of their leave of absence (LOA) requests.
-The Dean will notify the students in cases of remediation, suspension, dismissal, or repeating of the academic year or sanctions resulting from a student conduct hearing.
+The Dean, or Dean's designee, will notify students of the status of their leave of absence (LOA) requests.
+The Dean, or Dean's designee, will notify the students in cases of remediation, suspension, dismissal, repeating of the academic year, or any sanctions resulting from a student conduct hearing.